snowflakedb/snowflake-connector-net/README.md

 	    cmd.CommandText = "GET @my_schema.my_stage/stage_file.csv file://local_file.csv AUTO_COMPRESS=TRUE";
 	    var reader = cmd.ExecuteReader();
-	    Assert.IsTrue(reader.read()); // if succeeded
-        Assert.DoesNotThrow(() => Guid.Parse(cmd.GetQueryId()));
+	    Assert.IsTrue(reader.read()); // True on success, False if failure Assert.DoesNotThrow(() => Guid.Parse(cmd.GetQueryId()));
     }
     catch (SnowflakeDbException e)
     {
         Assert.DoesNotThrow(() => Guid.Parse(e.QueryId)); // on failure
     }
-    catch (Exception e)
-    {
-        // some other failure has occurred before query got started }
 ```
-In case of a failure a SnowflakeDbException will be thrown or DBDataReader will return a False response.
+In case of a failure a SnowflakeDbException will be thrown with affected QueryId if possible.
-In any case QueryId should be available from the exception or command property.
-Similarly to PUT command in some rare cases QueryID might not be possible to provide and a generic Exception
-can be thrown.
+When no technical or syntax errors occurred but the DBDataReader has no data to process it returns False
+without throwing an exception.

 Close the Connection
 --------------------